 Look at this example

-Time to focus on your spending!Â
+Time to focus on your spending!

-- You mortgage or rent, food
+- Your mortgage or rent, food

-- transportation, clothing
+- Transportation, clothing

-- social events
+- Social events

-- your health
+- Your health

-- including both gym fees and supplements
+- Including both gym fees and supplements

-- any medication
+- Any medication

-- personal development
+- Personal development

-- things you don’t enjoy
+- Things you don’t enjoy

-- what you give away
+- What you give away

-- your investments
+- Your investments

-- the amounts you save
+- The amounts you save

 Things to consider

-You should have noted, after completing this exercise, that there is a relationship between time and money spent.
+After completing this exercise, you should have noted that there is a relationship between time and money spent.
 Firstly, both are currencies.
 The only difference is that time is more valuable than money.
-In fact, it’s a luxury.
-What this means is that you can make more money − just look at Elon Musk and the wealth he has accumulated – but you can’t make more time.
-The question now is how it is possible to leverage your money to gain more time.
-To be more direct, ask yourself, how you can reorder your spending to be more aligned with your values.
+It’s a luxury.
+You can make more money − look at Elon Musk and his accumulated wealth – but you can’t make more time.

-It’s your life and how you spend it is your choice
+In the end, it’s your life, and how you spend it is your choice